All Episodes

 Well, I actually had a few things.

-And secondly, I want to say, I don't know which theory these lib lives are going to use, because I had to read a science chapter when I was being homeschooled.
+And secondly, I want to say, I don't know which theory these libs are going to use because I had to read a science chapter when I was being homeschooled.

-And obviously I wasn't at school and they had to read it there, and it was about, oh, how the sun's gonna give out in this million years, blah, blah, blah, blah, blah, and trying to scare you.
+And it was about, oh, how the sun's going to give out in this million years, blah, And trying to scare you.

-And I said, you know, what theory are they gonna use?
+And I said, you know, what theory are they going to use?

-Are they gonna say that the sun's gonna give out or that they're gonna die from global warming?
+Are they going to say the sun's going to give out or that they're going to die from global warming?

-And everyone was I called my best friend, and she's like, I asked her, is was everyone freaked out when they read that?
+And everyone was, I called my best friend, and she's like, I asked her, was everyone freaked out when they read that?

-You re how long ago was it that you read in in a science class that the sun was gonna burn out?
+How long ago was it that you read in a science class that the sun was going to burn out?

 All right.

-So this now it normally in your science class are you are you uh are you treated to the usual drivel about global warming and how man is destroying his environment and the planet?
+Now, normally in your science class, are you treated to the usual drivel about global warming and how man is destroying his environment and the planet?

 We had to watch a movie not too long ago.